-- 6. (New section) a.
-The department shall create and maintain a database for the employment of minors that is accessible by the public and that displays each employer that is required to register under P.L., c.
-(C.) (pending before the Legislature as this bill). - b.
-The database shall include the name and email address of each employer registered under P.L. $\,$, c. $\,$ (C. $\,$) (pending before the Legislature as this bill). - c.
+- 6. a.
+The department shall create and maintain a database for the employment of minors that is accessible by the public and that displays each employer that is required to register under P.L.2022, c.63 (C.34:2-21.1a et al.). - b.
+The database shall include the name and email address of each employer registered under P.L.2022, c.63 (C.34:2-21.1a et al.). - c.
 Any minor under the age of 18 years who desires to work, including but not limited to work as a news carrier or work in agriculture, shall complete a one-time registration on the database, but all information pertaining to the minor shall be confidential and shall not be accessible by the public.

-1 If the minor desires to work for a different employer or for an employer in addition to the employer for which the minor first registered, the minor shall update the minor's registration.

-1 The minor shall be required to submit documentation, in the form and manner prescribed by the department, sufficient to adequately identify the minor, including but not limited to, the social security number of the minor, and confirm the age of the minor, as well as identify the 1 parent or legal guardian caregiver of the minor.
-The minor shall provide contact information, including email, if available, for the minor's 1 parent or legal guardian caregiver, as
+If the minor desires to work for a different employer or for an employer in addition to the employer for which the minor first registered, the minor shall update the minor's registration.
+The minor shall be required to submit documentation, in the form and manner prescribed by the department, sufficient to adequately identify the minor, including but not limited to the social security number of the minor, and confirm the age of the minor, as well as identify the caregiver of the minor.
+The minor shall provide contact information, including email, if available, for the minor's caregiver, as appropriate.

-- appropriate.
 The registration shall provide any physical limitations of which employers should be aware.
-Upon submission of documentation sufficient to meet the requirements of P.L.) (pending before the Legislature as this bill), and the requirements of P.L.1940, c.153 (C.34:2-21.1 et seq.), the department shall maintain an employment certificate for the minor granting authorization for the minor to work in the occupation or field for which the minor has expressed an interest and provided documentation.
-1Except as provided by subsection e. of this section, a minor shall not commence work with an employer unless that employer has received confirmation from the department that the minor has authorization to work.1 - d.
-Each employer that hires, employs, or permits any minor under the age of 18 to work in a gainful occupation as permitted by P.L.1940, c.153 (C.34:2-21.1 et seq.), shall register with the department, in the form and manner prescribed by the department, the following information: - (1) The name of the employer;
+Upon submission of documentation sufficient to meet the requirements of P.L.2022, c.63 (C.34:2-21.1a et al.), and the requirements of P.L.1940, c.153 (C.34:2-21.1 et seq.), the department shall maintain an employment certificate for the minor granting authorization for the minor to work in the occupation or field for which the minor has expressed an interest and provided documentation.
+Except as provided by subsection e. of this section, a minor shall not commence work with an employer unless that employer has received confirmation from the department that the minor has authorization to work. - d.
+Each employer that hires, employs, or permits any minor under the age of 18 to work in a gainful occupation as permitted by P.L.1940, c.153 (C.34:2-21.1 et seq.), shall register with the department, in the form and manner prescribed by the department, the following information: - (1) The name of the employer; - (2) The email address of the employer; - (3) Any location of the employer's business operations, including any location at which a minor will be working; - (4) The number and names of minors whom the employer has hired, employed, or permitted to work in a gainful occupation, or for seasonal employment, whom the employer expects to hire; and - (5) A certified statement from the employer that the employer is employing minors in only those positions permitted by law to ensure the health, safety and well-being of minors.